Configuration

 Worker Configuration

-Workers must implement the Worker
+Workers must implement the Worker interface:

 Example worker implementation: